 Whether you’re a seasoned hiker or someone looking to enjoy a scenic stroll, Ireland has some fantastic hikes for all abilities.

-From the country’s highest mountains to stunning cliff walks, and boardwalk trails, there is no better way to enjoy the beautiful Irish scenery than by sticking on your hiking boots, getting out there, and exploring for yourself.
+From the country’s highest mountains to stunning cliff walks and boardwalk trails, there is no better way to enjoy the beautiful Irish landscape than by sticking on your hiking boots, getting out there, and exploring for yourself.

 10. Mount Errigal – Donegal’s highest peak

 Situated at the heart of Donegal’s Gaeltacht region in Gweedore, Mount Errigal is a must if you’re looking for a fairy tale hike,and has one of the best and most scenic cycles routes in Donegal.

 The hike should take around two and a half hours in total through bogland and along stone pathways.
 A challenging but manageable trail, this hike is perfect for anyone with a moderate fitness level.

 Summiting Mount Errigal will take your breath away as you enjoy the views out over the Derryveagh Mountains, Dunlewy Lough, and the surrounding Donegal countryside.

 If you’re an early riser, we recommend heading up for sunrise – we promise you won’t regret it!